SecurityTrails::Domain - Collecting domain data from SecurityTrails

 google.com

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as structured formats, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in arbitrary form, as well as in structured formats like CSV or JSON.

 Result format: